 As part of the program, people on very low-calorie diets should have regular medical checkups to identify any adverse health effects.
 Patients should also have counseling to help them adjust to the diet, as well as guidance on how to reintroduce regular food once the diet is over.
 Many programs also offer support groups to help people maintain their weight loss by adhering to a low-calorie diet and getting regular physical exercise.
 In the U.S., very low-calorie diet programs usually cost $1,000 to $2,000 for three months.

 Today, however, clinical programs are inclined to recommend a more moderate low-calorie diet in conjunction with a program of exercise and behavior modification.
 For one thing, very low-calorie diets have been associated with complications in some people, including chemical abnormalities and irregular heartbeats.
 And in the long run, such diets are no more effective than conventional low-calorie diets in which people consume about 1,200 calories daily.
 For patients with obesity, and for those who are overweight but at high risk for obesity-related complications, clinical programs now often combine behavior-based treatment with weight-loss medications or surgery.

-Adapted with permission from Healthy Solutions to Lose Weight and Keep it Off, a special health report published by Harvard Health Publications.
+Adapted with permission from Lose Weight and Keep it Off, a special health report published by Harvard Health Publications.